phosseini/SentiPers/README.md

-# SentiPers
-A Sentiment Analysis Corpus for Persian
+# SentiPers: A Sentiment Analysis Corpus for Persian